The Creative Enterprise Programme network expands with the recruitment of workshop associates in East Africa, Egypt, Ukraine and West Africa.

 Creative Enterprise Programme Workshop Associates were recently recruited to facilitate the Creative Enterprise Programme, a three-day capacity-building workshop for creative entrepreneurs around the world.

-There are now UK-based associates and “local” associates in East Africa, Egypt, Ukraine and West Africa.
+There are now independent UK-based associates and “local” associates in East Africa, Egypt, Ukraine and West Africa.
 The local associates are based in British Council target regions in order to help embed the programme in the local landscape.
 They do this by increasing reach to creative communities, drawing on real market knowledge, connecting with participants through shared culture and language, and maintaining longer term engagements with participants for maximum impact.
 We hope to recruit more local associates in further regions throughout 2018/19.

 The East African associates are all based in Uganda, but deliver the Creative Enterprise Programme across a number of countries in the region.
 Here, we are excited to introduce the four Creative Enterprise Programme local workshop associates for East Africa.

 Andrew has been an arts and culture management professional for over 10 years.
 He is a cultural and creative arts entrepreneur, business development consultant, producer, events manager, arts management facilitator, singer and storyteller.

 Andrew won the competitive Start Your Business Competition Award and went on to establish House of Talent East Africa (HOT), a Kampala-based entertainment and performance arts company focused on contemporary indigenous African expressive art forms.
 HOT is currently engaging 32 young, talented Ugandans.
 Andrew believes that when you bring young people together from different racial, cultural, and socio-economic backgrounds and challenge them to develop their own solutions, they will respond with energy, imagination, commitment and action.